 Subacute sclerosing panencephalitis (SSPE), also known as Dawson disease, is a rare chronic, progressive and fatal encephalitis that affects primarily children and young adults, caused by a persistent infection of immune resistant measles virus.

-Only 1 in 100,000 people infected with measles develop SSPE, with a latency of typically a decade 2 (4 and 23 years 1) and thus a typical age of onset of 9-13 years of age 2.
+1 in 100,000 people infected with measles develop SSPE, with a latency of typically a decade (range 4-23 years) and thus a typical age of onset of 9-13 years of age 1,2.
 The marked decline of SSPE in first world nations is yet another example of the benefit of widespread vaccination.

 Clinical presentation is gradual, progressive neuropsychological deterioration, consisting of personality change, seizures, myoclonus, ataxia, photosensitivity, ocular abnormalities, spasticity, and coma.